fmstacco/its4kids/README.md

 The home page of Its4kids Blog is designed to capture the essence of childhood, evoking a sense of adventure and joy.
 A dynamic hero section features a slider with captivating background images, immediately engaging visitors.
 The page presents a curated selection of play ideas, allowing parents and educators to easily explore new activities for children.
 An about section shares the blog's inspiration, created by a parent in rainy Ireland to provide a platform for sharing favorite activities.
 It is also fully responsive.

+Please click on the links below to see the **Home Page** for large screen and mobile:

 <details><summary><b>Home Page Large Screen</b></summary>

 ![Home Page](./static/images/readme/home-page.jpg)